pilegard/cogfoundations/docs/10-problemsolving.md

 Experts often spend more time analyzing a problem before actually trying to solve it.
 This way of approaching a problem may often result in what appears to be a slow start, but in the long run this strategy is much more effective.
 A novice, on the other hand, might start working on the problem right away, but often reaches dead ends as they chose a wrong path in the very beginning.

+### The Curse of Expertise {-}
+Though experts approach problem solving differently and are typically more successful than novices, expertise is not always a good thing.
+There are some conditions under which knowing too much can lead to inhibition—especially in creative problem solving.
+For example, in a study using the Remote Associates Task discussed earlier, three types of problems were used [@wiley1998expertise].
+First, problems that used terms related to baseball, but where the solution was unrelated to baseball (e.g., PLATE-BROKEN-SHOT; solution: GLASS).
+Second, problems using baseball terms where the solution was related to baseball (e.g., PLATE-BROKEN-REST; solution: HOME).
+Third, neutral problems unrelated to baseball at all (e.g., BLUE-KNFIE-COTTAGE; solution: CHEESE).
+Baseball experts and novices were asked to solve all of the problem types.
+In this study, experts ended up worse than novices at solving the problems with baseball-unrelated solutions!
+The experts were likely too fixated on trying to find a solution related to baseball when it was not appropriate to do so.
+Thus, having too much knowledge can sometimes reduce our capability to think outside the box.

 :::takeaways
 ##### Key Takeaways {-}
 - The way we mentally represent problems affects our ability to solve them.
 In the case of insight problems, we may need to restructure the way we see the problem in order to arrive at a solution.